 Taxes will also affect your income no matter what profession you choose.
 Georgia is one of the many states that charge a state income tax in addition to the federal income taxes everyone must pay.

-How much you earn as a Georgia real estate agent depends on your niche, the commission split with your broker, the size of your referral network and how much you hustle.
-At the end of the day, you’re largely in control of your income so get out there and start generating leads!
+How much you earn as a Georgia real estate agent depends on your skills, your niche, the commission split with your broker, your hustle, and your grit.
+At the end of the day, you’re largely in control of your income.
+So get out there and start generating leads!